The average solution of a TSP instance in a graph

 As such, for $k=3,$ we have $\Wtsp3(G)=(n-2)W(G)$ for every graph $G$.
 The characterization of the graphs for which $2W_3(G)=\Wtsp3(G)$ can now be formulated and proven as follows.
-As such, we give here an alternative proof for the inequality $2W_3(G)\ge \Wtsp3(G)$ (which the reader may skip).
+(The subsequent proof also contains an alternative proof for the inequality $2W_3(G)\geq \Wtsp3(G)$ which the reader might skip.)